djacobow/spinkler/README.md

 ### Hardware Setup

-Follow the steps in the `HARDWARE.md` file, but basically:
+Follow the steps in the `HARDWARE.md` file, but in short:

-1. obtain a 20x4 LCD and solder a 16-pin 0.1" header to the
+1. obtain a 20x4 LCD and solder a 16x1 0.1" header to the
 back of it so that the pins point backwards.

 2. obtain the 20x2 0.1" header for a Raspberry Pi Zero W and solder those pins on, also on the back

-3. Attach the LCD and Pi Zero the main board.
+3. Plug in the LCD and Pi Zero the main board.
 You can use mounting hardware to secure them.
 The holes should line up

-4. insert an ATO auto fuse into the fuse holder.
-1A or 2A should be fine
+4. insert an auto fuse into the fuse holder.

 5. Get a 24 VAC plug pack (perhaps from your old controller) and attach the wires to the 24VAC AC1 and AC0 terminals of the board

-Sprinkler valves themselves will have two wires each.
+6. Sprinkler valves themselves will have two wires each.
 One should be attached to the screw terminals market Z1, Z2, Z3 ...
 Z16.
 The other should be grouped together and attached to the "common" screw terminals.
 For convenience, there are